 6 imported COVID-19 cases reported in Shanghai

-The city reported six new imported coronavirus cases on Wednesday, while one patient was discharged from hospital upon recovery, said the Shanghai Health Commission on Thursday morning.
+The city reported six new imported coronavirus cases on Sunday, while 11 patients were discharged from hospital upon recovery, said the Shanghai Health Commission on Monday morning.

-The second and third patients are a Chinese couple traveling in Saudi Arabia who arrived at the Shanghai airport on October 26.
+The second and third patients are Yemenis who arrived at the Shanghai airport on October 31.

+The fourth patient is a Jamaican who arrived at the Shanghai airport on October 31.

-The fourth and fifth patients are a Chinese couple visiting relatives in Britain who arrived at the Shanghai airport on October 26.
+The fifth patient is a Chinese living in Jamaica who arrived at the Shanghai airport on October 31.

-The last one is a Chinese working in Mali who arrived at the Shanghai airport on October 27.
+The sixth patient is a Chinese studying in the UK who arrived at the Shanghai airport on October 31.

-All the new cases have been transferred the designated hospital for treatment, while 114 close contacts on the same planes with them have been put under quarantine and observation at designated places.
+All the new cases have been transferred to the designated hospital for treatment, while 179 close contacts on the same planes with them have been put under quarantine and observation at designated places.

 No new locally transmitted or suspected cases were reported during the last 24 hours, according to the commission.